rngwlf/hua_kii/README.md

 Welcome to the Hua Ki'i AI Prototype App!
 This is a quick tutorial on how to get started on your very own AI application.
 There are two methods to create your own, an easy quick start method and a better more advanced method outlined below:

-## 1. Remix Hua Ki'i on Glitch.com
+## Easy: Remix Hua Ki'i on Glitch.com

 Read the instructions before going to the glitch version of the Hua Ki'i app.